1. Overview

 Flows estimate the number of people moving into and out of the UK.
 Our long-term international migration estimates provide data on migration flows for a given time-period.

 Stocks estimate the number of non-UK-born or non-British citizens resident in the UK at a given point in time.
-The Census 2021 data provide an estimate of non-UK-born or non-British citizens resident in England and Wales at the point of data collection.
+The Census 2021 data provide an estimate of non-UK-born or non-British citizens resident in England and Wales at the point of data collection, as described in our International migration, England and Wales: Census 2021 bulletin.
 The stock of the migrant population is built up over a period from long-term migration flows.
-When fully developed, the dynamic population model (DPM), as explained in our article, will aim to estimate the population (stock) and, in time, will produce fully coherent estimates of population counts and changes because of births, deaths and long-term migration (flow).
+Our long-term ambition remains that the non-UK-born estimate of the population will be consistent with both our admin-based population estimates (ABPE) produced from the Dynamic Population Model (DPM), and our estimates of long-term international migration, to ensure a coherent suite of data across population and migration statistics.

 We have published guidance on using country of birth, nationality and passports held data.